-In the latest Carnegie Classification of Institutions of Higher Education, Temple rose to “highest research activity,” or R1, placing it among the top four percent of all four-year institutions in the nation.
+In the latest Carnegie Classification of Institutions of Higher Education, Temple rose to “highest research activity,” or R1, placing it among the top 4 percent of all four-year institutions in the nation.

-This milestone follows Temple's ascent in U.S. News & World Report’s Best Colleges rankings (2016), in which the university surged six places to No. 115.
-Several graduate programs also have climbed the U.S. News ranks, including:
+This milestone follows Temple's ascent in U.S. News & World Report’s Best Colleges rankings (2018), in which the university earned the rank of No. 115.
+Several programs have also climbed the U.S. News ranks in recent years, including:

-- The Beasley School of Law advanced to No. 50 in the nation, following a year in which it propelled nine spots to the No. 52 position.
+- The Beasley School of Law ranked to No. 53 in the nation, with four individual programs ranking in the top 15.

 - The Lewis Katz School of Medicine improved from No. 55 to No. 54 for research.